top of page

 6.1 ELECTRONIC RECORDING DEVICES – The use of any form of electronic device for recording purposes by members of the audience during performances is strictly prohibited.
 Offenders will be removed from the Venue and recordings deleted.
 Pagers and phones must be turned on silent mode during all performances.
 Please be courteous and obey these rules - texting between sessions is permitted (i.e. when no competitors are on stage).
 Children under the age of 12 are permitted to sit in the back row of the Venue with electronic devices.
 Devices must either be on silent mode or used with headphones.

-6.2 PHOTOS – a professional photographer will be available for ‘action shots’ at a reasonable cost.
-A professional videographer will be available to video solos, duos and trios.
+6.2 PHOTOS – a professional photographer and videographer will be available for action shots and videos of solos, duo/trios and Groups (as per the dancing school) available in the foyer.
 Please indicate on your entry if you DO NOT wish the local media or our advertising photos to be displayed.
 In groups it is the responsibility of teachers to obtain this information before entering their groups.

 6.4 JINGLE TAPS – are not permitted.
 Competitors in Champion Tap solo sections will have their shoes checked by the Stage Manager.
 Other tap sections will be checked at random.

 6.6 MUSIC – iPod / iPad and USB connections are available for performances.
-If a competitors’ teacher is unavailable, competitors must report to the Registration Desk prior to the start of the section with their music ( competitor's name, number and section clearly labelled.)
+If a competitors’ teacher is unavailable, competitors must report to the Registration Desk in the office prior to the start of the section with their music (competitor's name, number and section clearly labelled.)

 6.7 ROSIN – Rosin is strictly prohibited.
 Competitors found using rosin will be disqualified.